gtatyous/my-first-compiler/Project4/README.txt

-         Lex regex expressions are listed inside scanner.lex The syntax tree is defined by sets of rules provided inside myparser.y SymbolTable and SyntaxTree code is under DataStructures directory
+         Lex regex expressions are listed inside scanner.lex The syntax tree is defined by sets of rules provided inside myparser.y SymbolTable and SyntaxTree code is under DataStructures directory Scoping and type checking are added to the TubeIC language flow control commands are added to the TubeIC language

 External Resources (if any):